Rajen Tarafdar

-Rajen Tarafdar (7 June 1917 – 23 November 1987) was an Indian film director, actor, and screenwriter.
+Rajen Tarafdar (7 July 1917 – 23 November 1987) was an Indian film director, actor, and screenwriter.
 He was the recipient of two National Awards and two BFJA Awards.

 He graduated from the Government College of Art & Craft in Calcutta in 1940 with a degree in popular arts.
 He was initially a graphic designer in an advertising agency before devoting himself to cinema.
-His directorial debut was Antariksha (1957) which also marked the debut of actress Sandhya Roy.
+His directorial debut was Antariksha (1957).